puzzlepaint/freeage/Readme.md

 Hotkeys are currently hard-coded to the following:

 * Arrow keys:  Scrolling
 * H:           Jump to town center
 * A:           Build villager / Build militia / Economy buildings
 * S:           Military buildings
-* Q - R, A:   Grid mapping for constructing the corresponding buildings
+* Q - R, A, Z: Grid mapping for constructing the corresponding buildings
 * Del:         Delete building or unit
 * 1 - 0:       Control groups (define by holding Ctrl)
 * Space:       Jump to selected object(s)
+* (Shift+)J    Toggle small trees (or tiny trees if holding Shift)

 ### Playing over the Internet ###